Looking for the perfect Eco-Friendly or Zero Waste Gift?

 Essential Oil Room Spray

-This is something I have really been obsessed with lately and several people received this as an eco-friendly gift from me this holiday season!
+This is something I have really been obsessed with lately.
+Several people received this as an eco-friendly gift from me this holiday season!

-It is so easy to make and is not only great for freshening up a room, but it also makes a great yoga mat spray!
-When your yoga mat starts getting a little stinky (like mine was!), spray a generous amount on each side and give it a good wipe with a soft cloth and it will be fresh and clean!
+It is so easy to make and great for freshening up a room!
+It also makes a great yoga mat spray!
+When your yoga mat starts getting a little stinky (like mine was!), spray a generous amount on each side.
+Give it a good wipe with a soft cloth and it will be fresh and clean!

 You will need some bottles to put the formula in.
 I prefer these beautiful cobalt blue glass ones.

-There are also lots of different pre-made blends out there that are being sold everywhere, from small distributors at local farmers markets, to health food stores, and even your standard local grocery stores are starting to carry them!
+There are also lots of different pre-made blends out there.
+They are being sold everywhere, from small distributors to health food stores.
+Even your standard local grocery stores are starting to carry them!

-Just remember that whatever oil you choose, you will need about 10 drops total for this recipe.
+Whatever oil you choose, you will need about 10 drops total for this recipe.
 Shake it up and voila!
-You have a lovely-smelling multi-purpose eco-friendly room spray that anyone will love!
+You have a lovely-smelling multi-purpose, eco-friendly, and zero waste room spray that anyone will love!

 Snack in Jars

-If you are already someone who likes to bake cookies for the holidays, this can be a unique way of packaging them that you may not have thought of before.
+If you are already someone who likes to bake cookies for the holidays.
+This idea can be a unique way of packaging them that you may not have thought of before.

 But you don’t have to be a baker to make this gift a very special treat for someone.
-There are all kinds of ready-made snacks that would look great in a mason jar or other wide-mouthed jar that can be used again and again.
+There are all kinds of ready-made snacks that would look great in a mason jar.
+And the jar can be used over and over again!

 Pretzels, cookies, candies, flavored popcorn, etc….If you know what kind of snacks they typically like, that just makes it a bit easier!
-If you want to get really fancy, here’s a recipe for Vegan Golden Chocolate Caramel Pretzel Rods from Hot For Food that would certainly please me if I received some of these as a gift!
+If you want to get really fancy, here’s a recipe for Vegan Golden Chocolate Caramel Pretzel Rods.
+These pretzels from Hot For Food would certainly please me if I received them as a gift!

 Plant cuttings are a perfect zero waste gift.
-If you are the type who has a lot of houseplants or even a garden, you probably have some plants that could use a little trimming or thinning out.
+If you have houseplants or a garden, you probably have some plants that could use a little trimming or thinning.
 Perhaps you are overrun by philodendrons or spider plant babies.

-Create small starter plants by trimming some of the excess vines and placing them in a small glass jar or vase, or a small pot with dirt.
+Create starter plants by trimming some of the excess vines and placing them in a small glass jar or pot with dirt.
 If you don’t know how to do it, watch this short video.

-If you have lots of Iris or other bulbs in your garden that need thinning out, dig them up, shake the dirt off, and put some in a burlap bag, re-usable shopping bag, or a terracotta pot.
+Do you have lots of Iris or other bulbs in your garden that need thinning out?
+Dig them up, shake the dirt off, and put some in a burlap bag or a terracotta pot.
 Be sure to include instructions for planting and care if the person isn’t an expert gardener.